ericpp/albyhub-startos/instructions.md

 ## Creating a new connection

-1. Click `Launch UI` to launch your private NWC website.
+1. Click `Launch UI` to launch Alby Hub and manage app connections.
-2. Click `Connect App`.
+2. Click `Connections` and  `Add Connection` or choose an app from the `App Store`.
 3. Name the connection after the client app that will be using it.
 For example, if you plan to connect your private noStrudel client, you should name this connection `noStrudel`.
 4. Optionally adjust the permissions, monthly budget, and expiration of the connection.
 5. Click `Next` to save the connection.